-That headline isn’t clever, but damned if it doesn’t do the job.
-Journalist Ben Osborne made me comfortable enough to speak in my own language, to cry, and to wax on the talismanic quality of jerseys in my life, and then set it up with a feathery sentence like this:
+Well, I probably won’t get to write a headline like that again.
+Journalist Ben Osborne made me comfortable enough to speak in my own language, to cry, and to wax on the talismanic quality of jerseys in my life, and then set it all up with a feathery sentence like this:

-Some interviews I’ve done leave me feeling that the person missed the point of even talking to me.
+Over the years I’ve done press for a number of projects.
+Some interviews leave me feeling that the person missed the point of even talking to me.
 Not this time.
 Check out the lede:

 The irony has always troubled Raafi Rivero.
 “People love Black athletes,” he said.
 “But they don’t love Black people.”